Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 ## Complete the fields

-You'll find information about each section here.
+You'll find information about each group of fields here.

 <details>